 - Payouts from insurance policies that name your child as a beneficiary will not impose restrictions over the use of the assets.
 This may not be in line with your estate-planning goals.
 For example, if you wanted your assets to remain in trust while your child completes college or graduate school, you should modify your estate plan to utilize the trust in conjunction with your life insurance policy.

+If I named my children as beneficiaries of my life insurance policy?
+Following are three reasons why you should consider updating your estate plan.
 In addition to these three examples, there are several other reasons why your estate plan should be updated periodically.
 To learn more estate plan modifications and the use of insurance as part of an estate plan, sign up for our free newsletter today.